-Inter-dealer trades: NSCC rules govern the timing of changes to inter-dealer trades.21 Before a trade is matched, and on the same day the trade report is submitted, any data element except the CUSIP number or market of execution may be changed.
+Inter-dealer trades: NSCC rules govern the timing of changes to inter-dealer trades.14 Before a trade is matched, any data element except the CUSIP number or market of execution may be changed.
+Syndicate and syndicate target trades are exceptions: no match elements on these submissions may be changed after submission date.
 The participant may cancel its trade report until the trade is matched.
 After RTTM matches the trade, or if it is unmatched after submission date, no match data may be changed.

-Regulatory data, however, may be changed either before or after the trade is matched, and for up to one year after submission date.
+Regulatory data in an inter-dealer trade may be changed either before or after the trade is matched.
+It may be changed up to 24 months after the trade date.